Heuer Publishing Latest Plays

 Top of Page

-Heuer Publications:
+Heuer Publishing:

 Top of Page

-Heuer Publications:
+Heuer Publishing:

 Top of Page

-Heuer Publications:
+Heuer Publishing:

 Top of Page

-Heuer Publications:
+Heuer Publishing:

 Top of Page

-Heuer Publications:
+Heuer Publishing:

 Top of Page

-by Alexis Kozak
+Alexis Kozak

-The Graveyard Where Dead American Playwrights Go
+Graveyard Where Dead American Playwrights Go, A

-Heuer Publications:
+Heuer Publishing:

 An Unknown Playwright wakes up in a graveyard with Arthur Miller, Wendy Wasserstein, and August Wilson.
-In order to get this "insult playwright" to leave them alone, the three greats agree to help the Unknown Playwright get his ten minute play published posthumously
+In order to get this "insult playwright" to leave them alone, the three greats agree to help the Unknown Playwright get his ten minute play published posthumously.

 Top of Page

-by Kelly DuMar
+Kelly DuMar

 Hothouse

-Heuer Publications:
+Heuer Publishing:

-Len Sr., a widower with a green thumb and a love of Shakespeare, hoped to sell his beloved nursery so that his kids wouldnt fight over the business after he died.
-His plan failed and after his death the nursery becomes a hothouse of sibling rivalry, where one kids hell is another kids heaven.
+Len Sr., a widower with a green thumb and a love of Shakespeare, hoped to sell his beloved nursery so that his kids wouldn't fight over the business after he died.
+His plan failed and after his death the nursery becomes a hothouse of sibling rivalry, where one kid's hell is another kid's heaven.
 Karen, an ambitious entrepreneur, takes over the floundering business to turn it around, sell it, and create capital for her next venture.
-But Len, who inherited his fathers passion for plants, is wedded to his fathers poetic dreams.
-Hurt and betrayed, he resists his sisters plan to sell their fathers legacy.
-Len and Karen struggle over loyalty to their fathers memory, to themselves, and to each other, and make a surprising peace in the end.
+But Len, who inherited his father's passion for plants, is wedded to his father's poetic dreams.
+Hurt and betrayed, he resists his sister's plan to sell their father's legacy.
+Len and Karen struggle over loyalty to their father's memory, to themselves, and to each other, and make a surprising peace in the end.

 Top of Page

-by Emmett Loverde
+Emmett Loverde

-The Killist
+Killist, The

-Heuer Publications:
+Heuer Publishing:

 The Killist is certain that he is the meanest thug that ever menaced a dry frontier town.
 But hes about to learn just how mean and scary small-town life can make you.
 Bone Dry, Arizona is home to Dick Stallion, the fastest-talking horse salesman ever; or Maw and Paw, who lost every one of their eighteen children to mysterious circumstances; or Chief Rain-Snow, who just might be the answer to a dry towns prayers . . . if hes in a good mood.